 Later that evening, Tom will put on a slide show presentation about albino & chimeric redwoods to park visitors and guests.
 Here we'll learn that redwoods are not only famous for their size and height, but also for their mutational colors.
 The talk will consist of the history of albino redwoods, the various types found, & the latest cutting-edge research.
 This will be an opportune time to see live chimeric albino redwoods on display.
 The campfire talk will be held next to the HRSP Visitor Center.
 Duration 50 minutes & admission is free.

 Hope to see you there!

 Another avenue that Chimera Redwoods is exploring is offering albino branches to the floral market.
 In 2016 albino branches from propagated subjects were trimmed and made into this beautiful arrangement.
 As you can see the result was surprisingly better than expected.
-Currently research subjects are undergoing ‘longevity’ testing to see how long these albino redwood branches can survive without being attached to the parent tree.
+Currently, research subjects are undergoing ‘longevity’ testing to see how long these albino redwood branches can survive without being attached to the parent tree.
 We hope one day that these beautiful branches will accent many floral decorations in the future.
-As a green friendly note, no albino branches are procured from wild individuals.
+On a green-friendly note, no albino branches are procured from wild individuals.
 All branches are grown from subjects in our greenhouse facility.